Corn logo

 Network Operators

 The Corn network is operated and validated by permissioned entities.
-We are reviewing if users can self-propose their own state transitions if operators go offline
+Users can self-propose their own state transitions if the operators go offline

 Currently, producing blocks and state root proposals are done by two centralized entities.
-Their addresses are:
+The proposer must stake 0.1 ETH to post a state root.

 Finality Guarantees